 WB/U/2/8: Arise: a women’s developmental magazine published by ACFODE - published by Action for Development, Kampala (6 issues) - 1991-1993

 Click the PDF collection aid below for more details.

 Lost Libraries, Burnt Archives / edited by Sindi-Leigh McBride and Julia Rensing (2023)

 In their edited volume of short stories, artworks, poems, essays by 22 contributors Sindi-Leigh McBride and Julia Rensing engage with the tragic destruction of the African Studies Library at the University of Cape Town, which occured in April 2021.
 Read it online free.

 Viewing the archives and special collections: materials stored in the archive are for consultation in the Library only, and can be fetched by completing a form at the issue desk or by completing a form online in advance of your visit.

-Items that need to be fetched are indicated on iDiscover by the following location information: "African Studies Centre Library : Library Archive Store.
+Items that need to be fetched are indicated as such on iDiscover by the following location information: African Studies Centre Library : Library Archive Store.

 Africa Research Central (in English & French) An extensive database on African studies archives / libraries / museums and a database of repository wish lists.
 Provides access conditions, restrictions, important holdings, collection size, year founded, publications, references, related sites.
 Maintained by Prof. Kathryn Green and Dr. Susan Tschabrun at California State University, Fullerton.

-International Council on Archives The ICA is dedicated to the effective management of records and the preservation, care and use of the world's archival heritage through its representation of records and archive professionals across the globe.
+International Council on Archives - The ICA is dedicated to the effective management of records and the preservation, care and use of the world's archival heritage through its representation of records and archive professionals across the globe.
 Archives are listed by region, and the organistion includes the following regional branches: